Home

 Add salt, pepper and paprika to taste.

-Take the cooked seafood and add it to the Newburg sauce.
+Take the cooked seafood and add it to the sauce.

-Heat and pour the finished Seafood Newburg over either hot noodles, quartered toast (toast points), pasta shells or you could place this into vol au vent cases and allow it to set, thereby creating Seafood Newburg vol au vents.
+Heat and pour the finished dish over either hot noodles, quartered toast (toast points), pasta shells or you could place this into vol au vent cases and allow it to set, thereby creating Seafood vol au vents.